CedricS789/Modeling-A-Vehicule-To-Vehicule-Communication-Channel/readme.md

 * **Purpose**: The main entry point of the simulation.
 It is a script, not a function.
 * **Logic**:
     1. Clears the workspace (`clear`), command window (`clc`), and closes all figures (`close all`).
-    2. Sets up the simulation `sim_params` struct, which holds all physical constants.
+    2. Sets up the simulation `params` struct, which holds all physical constants.
     3. Defines the `walls` of the environment and the `tx_pos` and `rx_pos`.
     4. Calls the main computational engine, `runRayTracing`, to get all path data.
     5. Passes the results to `plotRays` for visualization.